CSE136Team7/HW3/README.md

 -nice error pages
 -404, 500, pages etc
 -don’t throw stack traces.
 How do you trap them?
 How do you only throw them during debug and not production?
 -fetch new data and not all the old data and the new data.
-Could do change locally and sync without fetching the data -minification (gulp)
+Could do change locally and sync without fetching the data (ajax) -minification (gulp)
--automation, pipelining (not having to ctrl c, node server.js whenever we make an edit)
+-automation, pipelining (not having to ctrl c, node server.js whenever we make an edit) (heroku pipeline)

 FINISHED:
 -remove x-powered-by header
--cookie should say myapp.val=something instead of connect.sid=something -navigating to / instead of /login gives a nice 404. will change to redirect soon --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in -add bookmark works
+-cookie should say myapp.val=something instead of connect.sid=something -navigating to / instead of /login gives a nice redirect to login --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in -add bookmark works
--link the bookmark to the URL
+-can star a bookmark and view all starred bookmarks -link the bookmark to the stored URL
 -list bookmarks in a specific folder
+-export and import
+-implement sorting
+-all button

 To Do list:
--export and import?
--implement sorting
+-ajax client side
+-ajax server side
 -password reset/forgot password
--all button
--add and remove a bookmark in a folder
+-add and remove a bookmark to a folder
+-make description take more than one space delimited token

 Notes for self:
 Memory store: a default for express session (node dependency) to store cookies and data etc. Instead we are using express-mysql-session.
 Make sure not to revert to default at any point